 Nowadays, everyone observes the three concepts that are become very trendy which are Webinar, E-learning and Video Conference systems.
 The major reason is that the Corona Virus (COVID-19) pandemic affecting the whole world and enforces us to stay at home and perform our daily routine works from home including communication, learning, shopping, education and working etc. Our lives are changed totally and we need a more remote way of living than ever before.

-And one of the major impact of staying at home is on our kids and youngsters as they should continue their education on schools or universities.
-Thanks to live streaming technologies that enables schools and universities to continue online education via Webinars and Video Conferences where Ant Media Server can be used to help you in building those systems easily and efficiently.
+And one of the major impacts of staying at home is on our kids and youngsters as they should continue their education in schools or universities.
+Thanks to living streaming technologies that enables schools and universities to continue online education via Webinars and Video Conferences where Ant Media Server can be used to help you in building those systems easily and efficiently.

 Real-time(ULL) and Scalable Streaming Engine: Ant Media Server

 Ant Media Server supports N-N live video/audio conferencing by using WebRTC protocol that allows you to achieve ultra-low latency which is around 0.5 sec.
 Ant Media Server also provides scalability that can help you to scale up your solution dynamically in the case so many people attend to your Webinar or Video Conference.
 If you are going to use AWS for your solution, please have a look at this blog post which describes how to set up scalable ultra-low latency streaming cluster in AWS.